SDG 13 – Climate Action

 Mankind, My children

 In my first blog I asked that you commit to following my blogs for a few weeks to give me a chance to explain the most important issues affecting our joint survival.
-In today’s Blog I want to talk about CLIMATE CHANGE.
+In today’s Blog I want to talk about Climate Action.

-Worldwide Carbon Dioxide emissions have increased 50% since 1990.
+Worldwide Carbon Dioxide emissions have increased 50% since 1990 and are now the highest they have been in at least 800,000 years.
 This and other factors affecting global warming are increasing global temperatures and increasing frequency and severities of storms around the world.
-In addition, for every 1 degree temperature increase, grain yields decline by 5% and Maize, Wheat and other major crops have been reducing by 40 Megatonnes per year between 1981-2002.
+In addition, for every 1 degree temperature increase, grain yields decline by 5% and Maize, Wheat and other major food crops have been reducing year on year.

-Feeding the growing global population while crop yields are declining will become a problem.
+Feeding the growing Global population while crop yields are declining will become a problem and may result in forced migrations and war.
 Oceans are warming and Arctic ice is melting, causing rising sea levels and severe risks and dangers for coastal populations and sea life.

 Are you concerned about climate change and the devastating effects around the world?